Chapter 7 Agroforestry

 You can also find this on eCampus.

-2. Name seven reasons why a farmer may benefit from introducing agroforestry on her farm.
+- Name seven reasons why farmers may benefit from introducing agroforestry on their farm.

 We’re discussing the following paper: